tonysebion/medallion-foundry/README.md

 ### ??
 Offline Local Quick Test

-Need proof the tooling works but don�t have API credentials yet?
+Need proof the tooling works but donï¿½t have API credentials yet?
 Use the bundled sample data.

 ```bash
 # 0. (Once) prepare the sandbox data